-Over the past few months, Questline has worked with our energy utility partners on a variety of coronavirus-related communications.
-On May 21, Questline President Dave Reim held the fifth town hall forum to share these “tales from the trenches” to help other utilities develop their marketing and content strategy.
+Over the past few months, Questline Digital has worked with our energy utility partners on a variety of coronavirus-related communications.
+On May 21, Questline Digital President Dave Reim held the fifth town hall forum to share these “tales from the trenches” to help other utilities develop their marketing and content strategy.

 Throughout the COVID-19 pandemic, messages to energy utility customers have evolved — from initial safety and reliability-related alerts to payment assistance program promotions.
-As Questline Account Supervisor Julia Halterman explained, many energy utilities sent out initial coronavirus messages to business and residential customers in an alert or letter-style format.
+As Questline Digital Account Supervisor Julia Halterman explained, many energy utilities sent out initial coronavirus messages to business and residential customers in an alert or letter-style format.
 However, as our energy utility partners have demonstrated, proactive communications during uncertain times extend above and beyond an alert.

 For example, a major Northeast investor-owned utility sent out communications centered around its awareness and action toward maintaining continuity amid COVID-19.
 The utility then began weekly communications from the president, lending credibility to future messaging.
 In April, the utility’s messaging transitioned to saving energy, managing bills and payment assistance programs, among other topics.
 Based on the high levels of engagement, it is clear that customers want thoughtful and responsive communications from their energy utility.